 This is the most popular and widely-available option, where you make monthly repayments for an agreed period of time until you’ve paid back both the mortgage capital and the interest.

 With a repayment mortgage, or capital repayment mortgage, to give it its full name, you pay back part of the mortgage capital and interest each month.
-At the outset, most of your monthly payments will comprise of interest; over time, more of your monthly payment will be repaying the capital.
+At the outset, most of your monthly payments will comprise interest; over time, more of your monthly payment will be repaying the capital.

 With a repayment mortgage, you are guaranteed to repay the full mortgage by the end of your mortgage term, provided you make your repayments in full each month.